Hatoris/pyTube/README.md

 # Why

-I have seen more than hundreds hours of YouTube video on python I wanted to share my curated list.
-Also, YouTube video can be a good starting point when exploring notions or simply learning python.
+I have seen more than hundreds of hours of YouTube videos on python I wanted to share my curated list.
+Also, YouTube videos can be a good starting point when exploring notions or simply learning python.

 # List

 List of Youtubers and playlist about python.
-Each link refer to channel or playlist depending if the entire channel is dedicated to python or not.
+Each link refers to a channel or playlist, depending on if the entire channel is dedicated to python or not.

 ## For absolute beginners :